RyanDaDeng/laravel-api-module-generator/readme.md

 ## Installation

-Via Composer, put it into composer require-dev list, its no needed for production
+Via Composer, put it into composer require-dev list, its not needed for production

 ``` bash
 $ composer require timehunter/laravel-api-module-generator --dev